You ask, what does it feel like to be married for 50 years

 Smashing Chrysler engines in a junkyard

-Went through a dog, a cat, two guinea pigs, three more cats, and two children.
+Went through two dogs, five cats, two guinea pigs, and two children.

 For 50 years.